chriszeymar/CMPG323-Overview---34946039/README.md

 #**Branching:**

 Along with the overall repository, an initial main branch is created.
 It will serve as the parent node.
-Each project submission will be a sub-branch to this and a central node in its independent devoplopment. **5 sub-branches** to account for each submssion.
-The project will contain their own autonomous branching submission as explained below.
+Each project submission will be a sort of a sub branch to this and a central node in its independent devoplopment.The project will contain their own autonomous branching submission as explained below.

 Each project submission will consist of mainly **3 branches: main, dev and hot**